xyzmaps/geojson-tool/README.md

 An App will be served at http://localhost:3000

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/heremaps/geojson-tool/tags).

 ## License

-Copyright (C) 2023 XYZ Maps and contributors
+Copyright (C) 2023- XYZ Maps and contributors

 Copyright (C) 2019 HERE Europe B.V.